matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/Yang_and_RESTCONF.md

 You will also see in the URL, after the `yang-ext:mount` element, the name of the Yang schema that defines the model that the result document is based on: `Cisco-IOS-XR-ifmgr-cfg`.
-You can copy the schema name rom the URL and look for the schema file in `cache/schemas` as before.
+You can copy the schema name from the URL and look for the schema file in `cache/schemas` as before.

 As before, with topology, you can compare the elements of the schema